btpirie/btpirie.github.io/_pages/about.md

 Hello world!
 I am a PhD Candidate in Economics at the University of California, Los Angeles and student affiliate at the [California Center for Population Research](https://ccpr.ucla.edu).

+I am an **applied economist** with research interests in **urban and labor economics**.
 I am passionate about **causal inference** and love to exploit clever natural experiments to learn about the world.
-My research interests are in **urban and labor economics**, with particular interests in transportation and migration.

 In my research I use large data sets with spatial information to explore how household migration and travel decisions influence inequalities in economic, political, and other outcomes.

-I am currently studying how e-commerce changes household travel patterns within cities and what this means for citywide traffic, neighborhood quality, and household location choices.
-I am also working on projects to understand the determinants of migration and commuting patterns which shape the distribution of households across space.